jorgebucaran/hyperapp/README.md

 </html>
 ```

 The app starts off with `init` where we set the initial state.
 The `view` returns a plain object representation of how we want the DOM to look (the virtual DOM) and Hyperapp takes care of modifying the real DOM to match this specification whenever the state changes.
-That's the gist of it.
+That's really all there is to it.

-To learn more about Hyperapp, [work through the tutorial](docs/tutorial.md), or visit the [API reference](docs/reference.md).
+Ready to dive in?
+We recommend working through the [tutorial](docs/tutorial.md) first.
+For other docs, visit the [API reference](docs/reference.md).

 ## Installation